 Although the teachers were satisfied with the pictures, I noticed these photos still lacked the balance between ISO and aperture, components that control light sensitivity and intensity.
 Thus, I made sure to pay greater attention to these components by experimenting with the combinations during different times of the day.
 At the end of every photo session, The importance of developing my skills boils down to 2 words: memories matter.
 Photos allow us to look back on life’s ordinary joys and special occasions that are often overlooked and forgotten as fast as they come.

-With my developed set of photography skills, I want to continue bringing my camera around to help capture memories, whether with my friends, sports events, club socials, or random landscape shots.
-I believe preserving these moments can help me take a backward glance at why every moment can be special and worth living and I hope to influence my friends in appreciating all the captured memories as something more than just pictures.
+In UT, with my developed set of photography skills, I want to continue to help capture memories; whether with my friends, in sports events, club socials, or random landscape shots.
+I believe preserving these moments can help us take a backward glance at why every moment can be special and worth living.
+I hope to influence my community in appreciating captured memories as something more than just pictures.

+Hi Catherine:

+It’s great that you’ve focused on one aspect of your photography experience, which is making memories.

+I would dig deeper into what it means to make memories throughout the essay.
+What is the significance of the memories?
+What feelings were evoked in the memories?
+Did it impact others positively?

+I also suggested to give an example of a picture and its impact toward other people to help you explore what it is about making memories that is so significant for you and how you will bring that to university.

+All the best!